xrdocs/application-hosting/_tutorials/2016-09-08-grpc-in-python-for-ios-xr.md

 ```

-**Note the fields in the client are the ip address of the router, the port, a timeout, the username, and password**
+**Note the fields in the client are the IP address of the router, the port, a timeout, the username, and password.**

 Let's start with using the python interpreter to import the Example class and initialize it.